liamc1994/docs/docs/cc-Plans.md

 The Pro+ plan is simple and flexible.
 You pay £5, the same as Pro, and it includes everything the Pro plan has.
 The difference is simple: once you go over 20GB disk space, you can keep uploading files as much as you like.
-At the end of the billing period, you will be charged an extra on your invoice that bills you for the extra disk space you have used, at a rate of £0.15/GB. ll be charged an extra on your invoice that bills you for the extra disk space you have used, at a rate of £0.15/GB.
+At the end of the billing period, you will be charged an extra on your invoice that bills you for the extra disk space you have used, at a rate of £0.15/GB. ll be charged an extra on your invoice that bills you for the extra disk space you have used, at a rate of £0.15/GB. e charged an extra on your invoice that bills you for the extra disk space you have used, at a rate of £0.15/GB.